kubernetes/website/docs/user-guide/node-selection/index.md

 ### Example use cases

-Taints and tolerations are a flexible way to steer pods away from nodes (or evict pods that shouldn't be running).
+Taints and tolerations are a flexible way to steer pods away from nodes or evict pods that shouldn't be running.
 A few of the use cases are

 * **dedicated nodes**: If you want to dedicate a set of nodes for exclusive use by a particular set of users, you can add a taint to those nodes (say,